Ook your own goldmine

 To create the sleek pieces of jewellery your gold will be melted and made into a sheet or rod of gold that can then be molded into the right shape.
 The organic designs in our collection are created by using the lost wax technique.
 Then a wax model will be made as a starting point.

 Your gemstones can be polished again or recut if they have more damage.
 Diamonds are very hard and will always keep their sparkle.
 We love seeing these old antique shapes and cuts and love re-using them in a new piece of jewellery.
 Of course we also have a lovely collection of gemstones, diamonds and pearls of our own in stock for you to look at, to find your favourite one, to add to your bespoke design.

 Is the use of heirloom gold an environmental friendly choice?

 The re-use of an heirloom can add some appealing symbolic value.
 Quite frequently we melt family gold from loved ones into a new precious jewel.
 For example jewellery from two separate families will be melted together to make wedding bands.
-Or well-worn pieces from a deceased parent are re-designed into something modern that can be worn close to your heart.
+Or well-worn pieces from a deceased parent are re-designed into something modern that can be worn close to your heart and cherished.

 As well as the symbolic value and the sustainability factor, it is also financially attractive to have jewellery made from heirloom gold.
 We don’t buy your gold but we can use it to make your new piece.
 You will only pay for the working hours and for the casting.
 The gold can also be divided to create several pieces of jewellery if there is enough in weight.